vuejs/vue-curated/CONTRIBUTING.md

 Keeping the repository maintained is also essential for the sustainability of the package and for the user confidence.

-- Have active maintainers on the repository
+- Have active maintainers on the repository.
+- Welcome community contributions with a 'Contributing Guidelines' file or section that highlights how one could contribute on the project (running locally, how to write issues and PRs, style conventions...).

 ## Adding a new package